Looking for the best chocolate cupcakes recipe? These super moist and decadent chocolate cupcakes are what you need!

-- Preheat oven to 350°F. Spray muffin tins with nonstick cooking spray or line with cupcake liners and set aside.
+- Preheat oven to 350°F. Spray cupcake pans with nonstick cooking spray or line with cupcake liners and set aside.

-- Combine wet and dry ingredients and beat together with a mixer or by hand.
+- Combine the wet and dry ingredients and beat together with a hand mixer or by hand with a whisk.
 Gradually add in the boiling water while mixing to help break apart the batter.
-Batter will be thin.
+Batter will be thin.1 cup water

 - Pour the batter into the prepared muffin tins (filling about 3⁄4 of the way full).

 - Bake for 22-25 minutes or until a toothpick inserted into the cakes comes out with just a few crumbs.

 - Cool cupcakes completely.